 Research is an opportunity to pursue special interests, present at state and national conferences, and set yourself apart for grad school or employment.

 There are so many opportunities to do research in a variety of subjects and there is something for every student.

-Economics student research teams have travelled internationally with faculty on a wide range of projects over the last several years.
-The International Fellows Program has sponsored 6 specific projects, and the program uniquely combines intercultural immersion and student-faculty collaborative research to create an undergraduate experience that sets students apart in undergrad research.
-Where have they gone, you ask?
+The Economics department partakes in the International Fellows Program which uniquely combines intercultural immersion and student-faculty collaborative research to create an undergraduate experience that sets students apart in undergrad research.

 Presenting far and wide

 Our students have the unique opportunity, as undergraduates, to present their research projects at conferences throughout the state and often nationally as well.
-Each year the opportunities vary, but the following list are typical conferences and symposia that Blugolds are able to experience:
+Each year the opportunities vary, but the following list are typical conferences and symposia that Blugolds engage in:

 - The Wisconsin Economics Association

 - Posters in the Rotunda, annual student research celebration in Madison